 River Barrow - The Barrow is a mostly flat, slow moving river but does have sections of fast moving rapids.
 Kayak under the oldest functioning bridge in Europe at Leighlinbridge and take in the scenic surroundings of the midlands countryside.
 The Barrow runs along the border of Carlow and Kilkenny near to half of Carlows length, so there is plenty of mileage here!

-The Royal Canal - Kayak the Royal Canal from Abbeyschrule or Ballymahon with Alan's Yippee Kayaking.
+The Royal Canal - Kayak the Royal Canal from Abbeyschrule, Kenagh or Ballymahon with Alan's Yippee Kayaking.
 They offer kayak tours both during the day and at night time.
+Call Alan on 086 089 1126 to make a booking.
 This waterway is calm and suitable for beginners.
 The Royal Canal is mentioned in further detail in our Blueways section.

 River Nore - The River Nore is in its early stages for most of the section which runs through County Laois.
 It can therefore be fast running and shallow in places.
 We would recommend asking locally about the section you wish to kayak before starting off!